 ADAPT promotes readiness, health, and wellness through the prevention and treatment of substance misuse and abuse.
 ADAPT is designed to identify risk factors and help individuals avoid hazardous substance use before it causes damage to their health and career.

-Allergy clinics provide evaluation and diagnostic assessment of allergy-related diseases for active duty and beneficiaries.
+Allergy clinics provide evaluation and diagnostic assessment of allergy-related diseases for active duty personnel and patients.
 In most cases, patients who desire evaluation by the allergy clinic must have a referral placed by their primary care manager.

 The capability for outpatient procedures, called Ambulatory Surgery, continues to grow.
-Your doctor, the type of surgery, and the capability of your MTF will determine whether same-day surgery is an option for you.
-Once your surgery and recovery are completed, your doctor and recovery team will determine if it is safe to discharge you to go home.
+Your doctor, the type of surgery, and the capability of your military treatment facility determine whether same-day surgery is an option.
+Once surgery and recovery are completed, your doctor and recovery team can determine if it is safe to discharge you to go home.

-Anesthesiology includes administration of anesthesia and of all levels of sedation for pediatric and adult patients.
+Anesthesiology includes administration of anesthesia, as well as all levels of sedation for pediatric and adult patients.
 This includes pre-, intra-, and postoperative evaluation, treatment and the support of life functions and vital organs under the stress of anesthetic, surgical, and other procedures.
 Anesthesiologists provide acute and chronic pain management and consultation.

 Chiropractic care gives special attention to the physiological and biomechanical aspects of the body, including structural, spinal, musculoskeletal, neurological, vascular, nutritional, emotional, and environmental relationships.
 Care provided includes the adjustment and manipulation of the articulations and adjacent tissues, particularly of the spinal column.
 Chiropractic is a drug-free, non-surgical science and, as such, does not include pharmaceuticals or surgery.